Guilherme (footballer, born 1988)

-Guilherme Milhomem Gusmão (born 22 October 1988), simply known Guilherme, is a Brazilian footballer who plays for an attacking midfielder for São Joseense.
+Guilherme Milhomem Gusmão (born 22 October 1988), simply known Guilherme, is a Brazilian former professional footballer who played for an attacking midfielder.

-Club career
+Career

 Cruzeiro

-He made a big impression this at Cruzeiro, who were comfortably top scorers in the Campeonato Brasileiro 2007.
+Guilherme made a big impression this at Cruzeiro, who were comfortably top scorers in the Campeonato Brasileiro 2007.
 Guilherme played as a supporting striker, where he showed excellent vision for the killer pass.

 2008 in his second season, he was fifth top scorer with 28 goals.

 Dynamo Kyiv

 In February 2009, Dynamo Kyiv signed Guilherme on a five-year deal for a reported €5 million fee with Kléber moving in the opposite direction.
 Guilherme made his debut for Dynamo on 19 April 2009 as a second-half substitute in a 2–1 loss against Kryvbas Kryvyi Rih.
 He went on to score a hat-trick in his first game as a starter in the Ukrainian Premier League on 16 May 2009 against Karpaty Lviv at Ukraina Stadium.
 Dynamo won the game 4–1, with Guilherme also recording an assist.